Erotic Hypnosis and Intimacy

 - You need to visit a sex therapist to undergo erotic hypnosis

 If you are hoping to learn more about erotic hypnosis, I encourage you to read all you can.
-As stated at the beginning of this article, there is a lot of misinformation about this topic floating around the Internet.
+As stated at the beginning of this article, there is a lot of misinformation about this topic floating around the web.